12 Things You Need to Know About Your Nest Thermostat

-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.

-That’s why more people are looking to add devices like a Nest into their home.
-To add one to your home, reach out to an expert for smart thermostat installation in Naples.
+That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+To add one to your home, get in touch with an expert for smart thermostat installation in Naples.

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it for the next homeowner.
+• Reset: A reset erases some or all of your settings.
+For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, it helps to record existing temperature settings so you have them if they get erased.
-Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
+Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest and reboots it while saving your settings.
-You can also press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.
+• Restart: Turns your Nest off before rebooting it with your settings.
+You can also press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-• Schedule: This type of reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+• Schedule: This type of reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
+If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-• Away: This kind of reset erases all the information your Nest has learned about how often you walk by, so that it can change the temperature accordingly.
+• Away: Choosing this reset option removes anything your Nest has learned about how often you walk by, so that it can update the temperature on its own.

-• Network: With a network reset, it erases connection info and your Nest can no longer connect to Wi-Fi.
+• Network: With a network reset, it will remove all your network information and your Nest can no longer connect to Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi